BBC Radio 3 Unwind: Launch on BBC Sounds

+Launch on DAB+

+On 2 July 2025, following a formal consultation process, Ofcom approved the plans to launch Radio 3 Unwind on DAB+.

+The station subsequently launched on DAB+ in the United Kingdom without prior announcement on 9 September 2025, alongside Radio 1 Dance and Radio 1 Anthems.

+The BBC formally confirmed the launch in a press release issued on 12 September 2025, marking what the broadcaster described as a "significant milestone" in its history of its radio stations.
+The statement noted that Radio 1 Anthems, Radio 1 Dance and Radio 3 Unwind were the first new BBC music radio services since the launch of 1Xtra, 6 Music and Asian Network in 2002.
+To accommodate the new services, the BBC National DAB multiplex was reconfigured, resulting in a reduction of bitrates for several existing stations.

+Radio 3 Unwind was described by the broadcaster as a predominantly meditation focussed classical music service showcasing "classical music to unwind your mind."
+The station focuses on a wide range of wellbeing and meditation focused classical music both familiar and new than what was played on the main Radio 3 network, with wellbeing focused playlists themed around mental wellbeing, mindfulness, ambience sounds, soothing music and escapist film and TV soundtracks, intertwined with voices and soundscapes.

 Original musical idents were composed and produced by Benbrick and recorded by the BBC Concert Orchestra at Maida Vale Studios, providing a distinct sonic identity for the station, with Voiceovers provided by Lenora Crichlow and Ben Arogundade.

 Programming

 In a February 2024 press release, the BBC announced some of the programming on Radio 3 Unwind.
 The corporation said the stream "aimed to provide a relaxing classical music experience designed to help listeners unwind and escape daily pressures".

 Radio 3 Unwind features a blend of familiar and new classical pieces.
 It also highlights compositions from living artists, including new UK talent and works from BBC Orchestras and Choirs.

 Several production teams from across the UK's audio sector were awarded new shows, ensuring a diverse range of content and creative input.

 The commissioned programme makers include Tandem Productions for a daily mid-morning show, Granny Eats Wolf for a soundtracks programme airing Monday to Saturday, Peanut & Crumb for overnight programming, BBC Audio Northern Ireland for a weekly new music show, and BBC Audio London for a daily evening show.

 The full schedule includes existing on-demand programmes like the Mindful Mix, artist-led shows such as Ultimate Calm, and simulcast content from Radio 3, including Night Tracks.
 Additionally, it explores mindfulness and wellbeing themes The Music & Meditation Podcast and The Sleeping Forecast.
 The extension features around 8,000 tracks per annum.

 Additionally, some new commissions include a daily mid-morning show called Classical Unwind with presenter Sian Williams, a soundtracks programme airing Monday to Saturday, a weekly new music show and a daily evening show.